turingschool/front-end-curriculum/lessons/module-4/interview-question-practice.md

 ## Iteration 2

-- Explain what ARIA and screenreaders are, and how to make a website accessible.
+- Explain what ARIA and screenreaders are, and how to make a website accessible. [-hint- here](http://frontend.turing.io/lessons/wai-aria.html) and [-hint- here](http://frontend.turing.io/lessons/module-1/html-2.html)

-- What is the difference between classes and IDs in CSS?
+- What is the difference between classes and IDs in CSS? [-hint-](http://frontend.turing.io/lessons/module-1/css-1.html)

-- What are the advantages/disadvantages of using CSS preprocessors?
+- What are the advantages/disadvantages of using CSS preprocessors? [-hint-](http://frontend.turing.io/independent-study/idiomatic-css.html) and [-hint-](http://frontend.turing.io/lessons/introduction-to-sass.html)

-- Explain how prototypal inheritance works
+- Explain how prototypal inheritance works [-hint-](http://frontend.turing.io/lessons/module-1/js-4.html)

 - What are HTTP methods?
-List all HTTP methods that you know, and explain them.
+List all HTTP methods that you know, and explain them. [-hint-](http://frontend.turing.io/lessons/node.html)

 - Question: What value is returned from the following statement?